blue static

 What should I do if I have symptoms of mpox?

-If you have symptoms, you should separate yourself from other people and pets, cover your lesions, and call 434-982-3915 to schedule an appointment with Student Health and Wellness.
+If you have symptoms, you should separate yourself from other people and pets, cover your lesions, and call 434-982-3915 to schedule a nurse phone call with Student Health and Wellness.

 What should I do if I've been exposed to mpox?

-If you think you have been exposed to mpox, self-isolate and call 434-982-3915 to schedule an appointment with Student Health and Wellness.
+If you think you have been exposed to mpox, self-isolate and call 434-982-3915 to schedule a nurse phone call with Student Health and Wellness.

 How can I prevent mpox?